JDStraughan/buttress/README.md

 ## What it is not

-ground-floor is not the be-all-end-all rails application.
+buttress is not the be-all-end-all rails application.
 It is just a basic prototype of what an early application using a collection of popular ruby/rails gems.

 These are not necessarily the best solutions, and your milage may vary.